List of airports in Hungary

 This is a list of airports in Hungary, grouped by type and sorted by location.

 Hungary (Magyarország) is a landlocked country in the Carpathian Basin in Central Europe.
 It is bordered by Austria, Slovakia, Ukraine, Romania, Serbia, Croatia, and Slovenia.
 The capital city is Budapest.

 Hungary is subdivided administratively into 20 regions which are the 19 counties (megyék, singular: megye) and the capital city (főváros) of Budapest.
 These are further subdivided into 198 townships (járások).

 Airports

 ICAO location indicators link to airport page at HungaryAirport.hu.
+Airport names shown in bold indicate that the facility has commercial service on scheduled airlines.